PaddleHQ/paddle-go-sdk/UPGRADING.md

 All breaking changes will be documented in this file to assist with upgrading.

+## v4.0.0

+This release introduces several breaking changes and improvements.
+Please review the following to upgrade:

+1. Minimum Go Version
+   - The minimum supported Go version is now 1.23.
+   - Update your environment to Go 1.23 or later.

+2. Type Consolidation
+   - `ReportFiltersOperator` and `FilterOperator` types are now consolidated into a single type.
+   - `SubscriptionTransactionDetailsPreview` and `TransactionDetailsPreview` are now a single type.
+   - `SubscriptionTransactionLineItemPreview` and `TransactionLineItemPreview` are now a single type.
+   - Update any references to the removed types to use the new consolidated types.

+3. Struct Property Visibility
+   - Structs no longer include properties that are not contextually correct (e.g., writeOnly properties in response entities).
+   - Remove any code that referenced these properties, as they are no longer present.

+4. PatchFields for Simulation Updates
+   - `SimulationSingleEventUpdate` and `SimulationScenarioUpdate` now use `PatchFields` for update operations.
+   - Update any code constructing these structs to use patch fields.

+5. Transaction Preview Currency Code
+   - `CurrencyCode` is now a pointer type for transaction previews to allow omitting in requests.
+   - Update your code to use pointer values for `CurrencyCode` e.g. within `PreviewTransactionCreate` operations.

+6. Client Organisation and Naming
+   - _Applicable if you're using clients directly_
+   - `EventTypesClient` naming has been fixed.
+   - `NotificationSettingReplaysClient` has been merged into `NotificationsClient`.
+   - `ListCreditBalances` has moved to `CustomerClient`.
+   - Update any direct usage of these clients to use the new structure and names.

+7. Errors
+   - Unused errors have been removed, and new errors have been added.
+   - Review handling code to ensure it handles any new errors or doesn't reference removed errors.

 ## v3.0.0

 This release contains 4 commits introducing breaking changes.
 To summarise: